Blackjack Strategy Guide

-Many casinos have a surrender play that cuts your potential loss in half after the deal.
-The surrender is one that players find useful when dealt a poor hand, and the dealer is showing an Ace or card worth 10 points.
+Many casino games have a surrender play that cuts your potential loss in half after the deal.
+The surrender move is one that players find useful when dealt a poor hand, and the dealer is showing an Ace or card worth 10 points.

-In that case, you can choose to surrender half your bet, but exactly when you can do this may vary between games.
+In that case, you can choose to surrender half your bet, though exactly when you can do this may vary between games.
 Some casinos allow an early surrender, which you do before the dealer checks to see if they have a blackjack.
 There is also the late surrender, which you can do after the dealer checks to see if he or she has 21.

 Knowing the right time to surrender requires using proper blackjack strategy.
-When playing a single-deck game, the time to consider whether or not to surrender is when your initial hand totals between 15 and 17 points.
-If you have 15 points or 17 and the dealer is showing a hard 17 or more, the strategy says to surrender.
+When playing a single-deck or double-deck game, the time to consider whether or not to surrender is when your initial hand totals between 15 and 16 points.
+If you have 15 points or 16 and the dealer is showing a hard 17 or more, the strategy says to surrender.

 You would not surrender, however, if the dealer shows a soft 17 or lower hand.
 Yet, if you have 16 points, the strategy indicates you should surrender if the dealer is showing 10 or more points.
 Like all blackjack strategies, this also adjusts for the number of decks in use.

-Another advanced play that can affect blackjack strategy is buying of insurance to protect yourself against the dealer hitting 21.
+Another advanced play that can affect blackjack strategy is taking insurance to protect yourself against the dealer hitting 21.
 When the dealer is showing an Ace as the up card, you can lay up to half your original wager on whether or not the dealer has a 10-point card in the hole.
 If the dealer does have blackjack, then you get paid 2 to 1 on your insurance wager.

-That means you don’t lose any money on that bet.
+That means you don’t lose any money on that side bet.
 A lot of players of 21 will choose to buy insurance if they get a hand worth 19 or 20 points off the deal, but the dealer is showing an ace.